danlentz/cl-ctrie/readme.md

 _[function]_         `MAKE-CTRIE  (&REST ARGS &KEY NAME ROOT (READONLY-P NIL)
                                    (TEST 'EQUAL) (HASH 'SXHASH))`

 > CREATE a new CTRIE instance.
-This is the entry-point constructor api intended for use by the end-user.
+This is the entry-point constructor intended for use by the end-user.